The Never Ending Childhood: Adults With High Functioning Autism

 My husband and I have found that a balance between guardianship (both legal and practical) and finding his maximum level of independence is best for all.
 Involving him in all decision, giving clear information and truly respecting his opinion is what is essential for a healthy home life.
 After all, this is a life long living situation and we are committed to make it a blessed and happy one.

 So, we plan for Mike's future, finding ways to focus on his strength-his sweet nature, kind heart, and ability to organize like no one else!
 We also plan for the day when we are no longer here, knowing that it takes a village.
-We are so grateful for our village..can you be part of a village for someone else?
+We are so grateful for our village..and try to bring awareness in our community through the question, "Can you be part of a village for someone else?"
 Who do you know that has an adult child with disabilities?
 Be part of a community of support, an extended family that surround these amazing young adults with encouragement and love.

 © 2017 Megan Swope